 - The percentage of Canadians with unlimited data packages for home Internet grew from 29 percent to 40 percent in one three-year span.1

 - Nearly 90 percent of all Canadians who go online have purchased a product or service over the Internet.
 In fact, online buying of household goods nearly doubled between 2014 and 2019.1

 Obviously, these are compelling stats.
 But they're only part of the story.
 As a potential web designer or developer, you might feel especially encouraged by the following facts:

 1. The Opportunities Keep Expanding

 In Canada, the market for web design and development services still has a lot of room to grow.
-For starters, consider that only about 45.5 percent of the nation's businesses have their own websites.* That means the country is filled with possible clients or employers who will likely want to establish or boost their online presences in the coming years in order to stay competitive.
+For example, many of the nation's small businesses do not have their own websites.1 That means the country is filled with possible clients or employers who will likely want to establish or boost their online presences in the coming years in order to stay competitive.

 In addition, the rise of the mobile Web is producing a big need for designers and developers who understand how to create sites that are optimized for smartphones and tablets.
-In 2013, 60 percent of Canadians used a mobile device to access the Internet.
-They were part of over 22 million mobile users in this country alone.*
+Roughly half of Canadian Internet users go online using a mobile device.1

-But most of the opportunities will probably be created as a result of the worldwide expansion of Internet users, which already total about 2.5 billion people.
-In the not-too-distant future, an additional two billion users could gain online access and influence the development of millions of new web pages.*
+But most of the opportunities will probably be created as a result of the worldwide expansion of Internet users, which already total more than four billion people.2

 2. You Can Be Creatively Minded, Technically Inclined, or Both